Aghnaskeagh:

 km SE is Ballymakellett court-tomb (J 099 112), whose

-gallery is still covered by cairn, and whose surviving court
+gallery is still covered by cairn and grass, and whose surviving

-stones reach a height of 2 metres.
-Next to the southern entrance
+court stones reach a height of 2 metres.
+Next to the southern

-stone there is just one of the court stones remaining, but the
+entrance stone there is just one of the court stones remaining,

-other arm of the court is more intact.
-Four or five stones remain
+but the other arm of the court is more intact.
+Four or five

-on this side.
-In front of these there is a huge slab that at
+stones remain on this side.
+In front of these there is a huge

-first sight appears to be one of the court stones, but is more
+slab that at first sight appears to be one of the court stones,

-likely to be the entrance lintel or a displaced roofstone.
-A
+but is more likely to be the entrance lintel or a displaced

-field boundary runs around this side of the monument, which
+roofstone.
+A field boundary runs around this side of the monument,

-has largely protected this side of the court.
-30 metres NE of
+which has largely protected this side of the court.
+The picture

-the tomb is an upright stone, 1.4 metres tall and about as wide,
+NE of the tomb is an upright stone, 1.4 metres tall and about

-which might be a re-located orthostat from the court.
-It has
+as wide, which might be a re-located orthostat from the court.

-a curved edge at the top, with a curious little point at one
+It has a curved edge at the top, with a curious little point

 (J 014 144) is a classic single bullaun